jayljohnson/nhl-data-projects/readme.md

 * The 2004 season was cancelled because of a labor dispute.
 The data has not been reviewed or corrected for this.
 The 2005 season should be compared to the 2003 season.

 ## Credits
+* Kyle Pastor for the inspiration to fetch and analyze data from the NHL API's: https://towardsdatascience.com/nhl-analytics-with-python-6390c5d3206d
-* Thanks to Drew Hynes for documenting the NHL data API's here: https://gitlab.com/dword4/nhlapi/-/tree/master
+* Drew Hynes for documenting the NHL data API's here: https://gitlab.com/dword4/nhlapi/-/tree/master
 * Thanks to the NHL for making the data available.
 All data returned by the API is owned and copyrighted by the NHL and it includes the notice: "NHL and the NHL Shield are registered trademarks of the National Hockey League.
 NHL and NHL team marks are the property of the NHL and its teams. © NHL 2022.
 All Rights Reserved."